We've all heard the saying, "you can't build a great building without a solid foundation."

 - The dimensions and weight of the building

-The type of foundation you should choose is mostly dependant on the land, the load, and the wind uplift estimated for the building.
+The type of foundation you should choose is mostly dependent on the land, the load, and the wind uplift estimated for the building.

 Ultimately, the goal of the foundation is to act as an anchor for the columns of the building, giving it stability and strength.